Is Free Speech Still Alive on the American College Campus?

 Downs’s new book, Free Speech and Liberal Education: A Plea for Intellectual Diversity and Tolerance, published by the Cato Institute, dissects the nature, extent, and causes of speech suppression, emphasizing the need for intellectual diversity and the importance of robust free speech and academic freedom.

-On Thursday, September 10, Downs will be joined by his former student Katie Harbath, now at Facebook, Jason Kuznicki, editor of Cato Books, Nadine Strossen, Past President of the American Civil Liberties Union, and Robby Soave, senior editor of Reason Magazine and author of Panic Attack: Young Radicals in the Age of Trump, for a conversation about how attitudes toward free speech have evolved on college campuses and what the future holds for academic freedom and liberal education.
+On Thursday, September 10, Downs will be joined by his former student Katie Harbath, now at Facebook, Jason Kuznicki, editor of Cato Books, Nadine Strossen, Past President of the American Civil Liberties Union, and Robby Soave, senior editor of Reason Magazine and author of Panic Attack: Young Radicals in the Age of Trump, for a conversation about cancel culture, how attitudes toward free speech have evolved on college campuses, and what the future holds for academic freedom and liberal education.